Shhsvri/BIOF045-NGS_Analysis/lectures/Day3_RNAseq/lessons/01_RNAseq_alignment.md

 * count the number of lines in this fasta file
 * confirm that you only have one chromosome in this file
 * What is the size of the chromosome2 fasta file?
-* What is the size of the complete hg38 human reference? **hint:** use the Day2 reference
+* What is the size of the complete hg38 human reference? **hint:** use the Day2 reference at `~/Day2/genome`
 ---

-STAR is a very memory intensive software.
+STAR is memory intensive aligner.
 For the human genome, it requires more than 40GB of RAM.
-Thus, we are mapping our reads to the chromosome2 reference which is much shorter than the full GRCh38 genome.
+Thus, we are mapping our reads to the chromosome2 reference which is smaller in size than the complete GRCh38 genome.

 ### Creating a genome index